jg-digital-media/jgdm_php_boilerplate/README.md

-# jgdm_php_boilerplate **Last Update:** 18-08-2024 - 09:15
+# jgdm_php_boilerplate **Last Update:** 05-09-2024 - 15:01

 This repository contains Boilerplate code for a PHP based website that you can clone to your Version Control Enabled System.
+The live link to the project is [here](https://projects.jonniegrieve.co.uk/php_boilerplate/).

 ## **Sections**